Coach

 In North Macedonia

-Among people born in North Macedonia, Miljan Miljanić ranks 18 out of 156Before him are Dragoslav Šekularac (1937), Konstantin Tih (1240), Ljubiša Samardžić (1936), Gjorge Ivanov (1960), Boris Trajkovski (1956), and Lazar Koliševski (1914).
+Among people born in North Macedonia, Miljan Miljanić ranks 18 out of NaNBefore him are Dragoslav Šekularac (1937), Konstantin Tih (1240), Ljubiša Samardžić (1936), Gjorge Ivanov (1960), Boris Trajkovski (1956), and Lazar Koliševski (1914).
 After him are Fethi Okyar (1880), Maximus the Greek (1475), Kaliopi (1966), Stevo Pendarovski (1963), Dame Gruev (1871), and Darko Pančev (1965).

-Among COACHES In North Macedonia
+Among Coaches In North Macedonia

-Among coaches born in North Macedonia, Miljan Miljanić ranks 1After him are Igor Angelovski (1976).
+Among coaches born in North Macedonia, Miljan Miljanić ranks 1After him are Dragi Kanatlarovski (1960), Igor Angelovski (1976), and Artim Šakiri (1973).